livepeer-ssai/test-adserver/README.md

-# Eyevinn Test Adserver
+#  Test Adserver

-The Eyevinn Test Adserver is an adserver that can be used in different testing contexts.
+The  Test Adserver is an adserver that can be used in different testing contexts.
 Examples of use cases:

 - Ad server for testing server-side ad-insertion (SSAI) stitching as the VAST response always contains ads and creatives.
 - Verify what query parameters are passed from the client device through the SSAI component as it stores all received query parameters for a request (session).